santibacat/competitions/README.md

-# saturdays-ai
+# Competitions
-Repo to host competitions
+Repo to host code from competitions